duckfuss/duckfuss.github.io/content/Entertaining the truth.md

 ![[Screenshot 2026-09-10 at 23.46.21.png|377]]
 **Are you really being *"informed"* about the *"important"* issues in the country?**
 **Are you angry because they told you to be?**

 # Anechoic chambers
 There is a solution: **neutral news**.
 Neutrality, or at least the genuine aspiration for it within an organisation, guarantees the lack of any ideological narrative, and so can be treated truly as a source of *news* not a source of *opinion*.
 Furthermore, the neutral source can provide two opinions **and their counterargument** with no vested interest, something reading two parallel monologues leaves you unable to see.
 As a neutral source has no incentive to cherry pick facts or subtly manipulate statistics, what's left is the truth, the whole truth, and nothing but the truth.
 Of course this hypothetical neutral source is aspirational, organisations like the BBC have their [[FalseBalance-BMJ.pdf|issues]], the purpose of this essay is simply to advocate that this be our aspiration, that we should always pursue neutrality in news.

 # The end

 Opinion press is not news, it's entertainment.
 An ideology should never be the starting point, and yet these organisations are structurally incapable of changing their minds, even in the face of evidence.
 Thus, to present their convenient facts they must first contort them to fit whatever narrative they spin.
-These opposing narratives offer only separate advocacy, they never genuinely refute one another, leaving a reader stuck with a pile of spun facts and tangled narratives.
+These opposing narratives offer only separate advocacy, they never genuinely refute one another, leaving us stuck with a pile of spun facts and tangled narratives.
 We are left consuming opinions disguised as facts, forgetting that the truth does not require a narrative.